tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 The moment I saw these placements I thought, "Wow, those are some pretty great performances.
 But does Aster ever win?"
 The answer is no, they don't.
 But they always get *really close.* [Heavily reminscent](https://howdoiplay.com/blog/2018/07/18/ti8-team-guide.html#:~:text=Notable%20tournament%20placings%20A,And%20not%20win.) of some [old Vici Gaming squads.](https://howdoiplay.com/blog/2021/10/06/ti10-team-guide.html#:~:text=I%20could%20literally,TI%20championship%20material.)
 Is Ori just allergic to gold?

-**What would success look like?** Aster's reputation within China has been slowly getting repaired compared to last year's 'civil war specialist' stereotype, but unfortunately they fumbled the bag at ESL Malaysia and lost to OG in grand finals.
+**What would success look like?** Aster's reputation within China has slowly been getting repaired after last year's 'civil war specialist' stereotype.
+Unfortunately, they fumbled the bag at *ESL Malaysia* and lost to OG in grand finals.
 Cue the ridicule all over again.

 As long as they eliminate non-Chinese teams, they should be fine.
 But it'll be a dark day if they face LGD in bracket, eliminate them, and then _don't_ get the Aegis.